pangenome/pggb/README.md

 Put your sequences in one FASTA file and index it with `samtools faidx`.
 If you have many genomes, we suggest using the [PanSN prefix naming pattern](https://github.com/pangenome/PanSN-spec).

-To build a graph from `input.fa`, in directory `output`, which contains 9 haplotypes, scaffolding the graph using 5kb matches at >= 90% identity, and using 16 parallel threads for processing:
+To build a graph from `input.fa`, which contains 9 haplotypes, in the directory `output`, scaffolding the graph using 5kb matches at >= 90% identity, and using 16 parallel threads for processing, execute:

 ```
 pggb \